Skip to main content

 Studies in Type 2 Diabetes Patients

 Another significant trial examined the safety and metabolic effects of Tesamorelin in patients with type 2 diabetes.
 This 12-week randomized, placebo-controlled study involved 53 participants, divided into placebo, 1 mg Tesamorelin, and 2 mg Tesamorelin groups.
-The main outcome measure was the following an (OGTT).
+The main outcome measure was the relative insulin response following an oral glucose tolerance test (OGTT).

 The study reported no significant differences between groups in relative insulin response over the 12-week treatment period.
 At Week 12, fasting glucose, HbA1c, and overall diabetes control were not significantly different between the groups.
 While transient increases in fasting glucose were observed at Weeks 4 and 8 in the 2 mg Tesamorelin group, these normalized by Week 12.